1. What are intelligent agents and how are they used in AI?

 Acquisitional Efficiency: It must be able to incorporate new information

-39. Explain in brief Artificial Intelligence ?
+39. Explain in brief Artificial Intelligence?

-According to the father of Artificial Intelligence, John McCarthy, it is “The science and engineering of making intelligent machines, especially intelligent computer programs”.
-Also, intelligence distinguish us from everything in the world.
+Answer: According to the father of Artificial Intelligence, John McCarthy, it is “The science and engineering of making intelligent machines, especially intelligent computer programs”.
+Also, intelligence distinguishes us from everything in the world.
 As it has the ability to understand, apply knowledge.
 Also, improve skills that played a significant role in our evolution.
 We can define AI as the area of computer science.
 Further, they deal with the ways in which computers can be made.
 As they made to perform cognitive functions ascribed to humans.